Two bus rides, a shuttle, and a short walk brought me to Cape Reinga, the northern terminus of Te Araroa.

 A 20 minute walk brought us to the Sky Tower, a tall spire in the middle of Auckland’s CBD, and the bus terminal along its western side.

 Boarding was a little slow; we boarded by roll call, the driver calling out names, presumably in some order that made sense given where people were getting off.
-We noted at least half a dozen obvious TA hikers, and several more backpackers, traveling with a large pack on their backs and an only-slightly-smaller pack on their chests.
+We noted at least half a dozen obvious TA hikers, and several more backpackers, traveling with large packs on their backs and only-slightly-smaller packs on their chests.

 After leaving Auckland, the bus passed through forested rolling hills and meadows, winding its way to the north.
-Along the way, we saw several work crews on the steep hills stabilizing the hills from erosion.
+Along the way, we saw several work crews on the steep hills, stabilizing them from erosion.

 At a short break at a rest area with a small bakery, we chatted with a few of our fellow passengers, also on their way to the TA.